nfsi-canada/EarthquakeSeisToolsMATLAB/README_EarthquakeSeisToolsMATLAB.txt

-This .ZIP file contains MATLAB scripts associated with the publication:
+This collection contains MATLAB scripts associated with the publication:

     Plourde A.P. and M. R. Nedimovic (Submitted).
 Earthquake depths, focal mechanisms, and stress in the Lower St. Lawrence Seismic Zone.
         Seismological Research Letters.

-and was last updated November 20, 2020.
+and was last updated February 3, 2021.

 Many of the MATLAB scripts have fairly detailed descriptions of their function within themselves; however, this documentation is far from complete.
 Most of